DevenSuji/MasteringTerraform/Section2/Notes.md

 Variables in terraform can be assigned in multiple ways.
 Some of these include
 * Environment Variables.
-* Command Line Flags : This method involves supplying the value of the variables in the command line.
+* <u>Command Line Flags</u> : This method involves supplying the value of the variables in the command line.
 See the below example.
 ```terraform
 terraform plan -var="instancetype=t2.small"
 terraform apply -var="instancetype=t2.small"